Wls170/wls170.github.io/README.md

             }
         }

-        /* Set the background color for the entire page */ body {
+        body {
             background-color: lightgray; /* Background color applied to the body */
             margin: 0; /* Remove any default margin */
             font-family: Arial, sans-serif; /* Optional: Make the text more readable */ }

-        /* Apply both scrolling and blinking animation to the text */ .scroll-blink {
+        .scroll-blink {
             color: red;
             font-size: 36px;